DJSherwood/DJSherwood.github.io/_posts/2025-06-09-DIDA-Chapter-12.markdown

 ### Reads are events too

 Recall that stream processors also need to maintain state to perform aggregations and joins.
+When both writes and reads are represented as events, and outed to the same stream, a stream-table join is performed.
+Serving requests = performing joins.
+Writing read events to durable storage enables better tracking of causal dependencies.

 ### Multi-partition data processing

+Send queries through a stream and collect responses.
+Treating queries as streams provides an option for implementing large-scale solutions.

 # Aiming for Correctness